- Introducing the default WooCommerce Email Templates

-Ever read an advertisement or an email that was so good that it felt like it was speaking directly to you?
+Have you ever read an advertisement or an email so good that it felt like it was speaking directly to you?
 Like it reads your mind?
 Well, that, my friend, is well-crafted email personalization.

 Email personalization is when marketers employ subscriber data within their email content to tailor it for the individual.
 Because it enables advertisers to provide subscribers with more relevant, personalized emails have increased open rates and revenues for brands.

-For example, did you know that personalized emails not only outperform typical “email blasts,” but they also raise open rates by 26% and earn 760% more revenue?
+For example, did you know that personalized emails outperform typical “email blasts,” raising open rates by 26% and earning 760% more revenue?
 Yup, it’s true.

 But let’s see how you can make use of it.